Folding in Poker

 Therefore, you need to defend 50% of your range against that bet to avoid getting exploited.

-However, in practice, it’s doubtful you’ll need to use MDFs when you’re playing, as most players are too unbalanced for it to be worth it.
-The only time where it’s recommended you do so is when you’re playing against unknown players or in an unfamiliar environment.
+However, in practice, it’s unlikely you’ll need to use MDFs when you’re playing, as most players are too unbalanced for it to be worth it.
+The only time it’s recommended you do so is when you’re playing against unknown players or in an unfamiliar environment.

 Example

-If your opponent is an extremely tight player who rarely bluffs, they will likely be extremely value-heavy when they make a bet.
+If your opponent is an extremely tight player who rarely bluffs, they are likely to be extremely value-heavy when they make a bet.
 In these situations, you can disregard MDF and exploitatively fold more than you “should.”

-Almost all players you face will either be overbluffing or underbluffing to a certain extent, so you need to use all the information you have on them to decide which way they lean, which then tells you how often you should be folding.
+Almost all players you face will either be over-bluffing or under-bluffing to a certain extent, so you need to use all the information you have on them to decide their tendencies, which will tell you how often you should be folding.

 WHY IS IT WRONG TO FOLD SO MUCH?